 In the area of mortgage-backed securities, I assist trustees in managing risk by offering a broad range of services to monitor claims and litigation and to respond to civil and governmental subpoenas.

-I also actively participate in firm management, serving on the firm’s partner compensation committee and as a loss prevention partner.
-I am also active in the firm’s diversity initiative, its pro bono practice and in its branding campaign.
+I also actively participate in firm management as one of its Loss Prevention partners.
+I am also active in the firm’s diversity initiative and its pro bono practice.

 Boston University School of Law, J.D.

 Duke University, B.A., cum laude

 Amanda was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Banking and Finance Law.
 Amanda has been listed in Best Lawyers since 2019.

 Amanda was recognized in 2014 and in previous years as a “Massachusetts Super Lawyer” by the publishers of Super Lawyers magazine.
 Inclusion in Super Lawyers is based on a peer-review survey.
 Amanda also has received an AV Preeminent® Peer Review RatingTM from Martindale Hubbell®, the highest possible rating for ethics and legal ability, and is listed in Martindale-Hubbell’s 2012 Bar Register of Preeminent Women Lawyers™, a list of women attorneys who have achieved this rating.
 She was also ranked first place on the list of the most active lawyers to bondholders of bankrupt companies by The Deal in December 2005.